akpsan/cutshort-fe-assignment/README.md

 # Cutshort frontend assignment Jan 2022

-This project created as for the frontend assignment task for Cutshort.
+This project created for the frontend assignment task for Cutshort.

 ## Available Scripts